8 Best Telemedicine Virtual Care for January 2026

 Key Catalysts

-- International market expansion
+- International expansion of proven business model

 Risk Factors

-- Potential dilution from future financing needs
+- Potential dilution from future financing rounds to fund operations

 - Regulatory and compliance risks in emerging markets